 When do you have to remove your Callery Pear tree to qualify?

-• Removal must be completed by April 30th, 2024 with proof of removal submitted to the Johnson County Native Plant Partnership.
-Documentation is required such as an invoice copy from a Tree Care Contractor or before and after photographs of the destroyed trees.
+Documentation is required such as an invoice copy from a Tree Care Contractor or before and after photographs of the destroyed trees

-• Replacement trees or shrubs will be offered on Saturday, October 7th, 2023.
-Pickup will be at the Johnson County Soil & Water Office located at 550 E Jefferson St, Franklin, IN 46131.
+Replacement trees or shrubs will be offered on Saturday, October 5th, 2024 from 10am to 2pm.
+Pickup will be at the Johnson County Soil & Water Office located at 550 E Jefferson St, Franklin, IN 46131

 thank you to duke energy for sponsoring this project!